LogoCoreless DC Motor

 Chemistry tradeoffL91 lists 2.5A continuous / 4.0A pulse and 120-240 mOhms typical IR.Spec is single-cell and datasheet conditions; verify at your duty/temperature profile.High-pulse startup requirements may favor chemistry upgrade over motor downsizing.Known

-Motor operating guardrailPololu LP 6V baseline is 0.36A stall and 0.04A free-run; guidance says ~25% stall current for brushed operation.Vendor-specific guidance, not universal across all motor families.Use as a pre-RFQ screening limit, then validate against chosen PN datasheet.Known with vendor scope
+Motor operating guardrailPololu Rev 6.2 shows 6V LP example (0.04A no-load, 0.36A stall, ~0.29W max power) and advises operating near <=25% stall current.Vendor-specific guidance, not universal across all motor families.Use as a pre-RFQ screening limit, then validate against chosen PN datasheet.Known with vendor scope

 Selection boundary heuristicFAULHABER guidance uses n >= no/2 and M <= MH/2 as a first selection check.First-pass selection heuristic; not a direct lifetime guarantee.When outside this region, move early to gearhead/larger frame architecture review.Known with boundary